Affiliate Marketing

 Before sending anything out, make sure you feel comfortable with the email marketing services you’re using.
 Also, don’t forget to optimize your signup forms, and try different placements for them on your website.
 You can place these forms in sidebars, footers, or even try using exit intent pop ups and see which method brings the best results.

 When it comes to the actual email service provider, be sure to decide on a standard design for your email, so your audience will always recognize your brand in their inbox.
-Furthermore, make sure to explore affiliate program guidelines for email best practices.
+Furthermore, make sure to explore each affiliate offer's guidelines for email best practices.

 5. Bring On Your Best Content Game